CJuice/TransparencyPortal_PythonProcesses/README.md

 * Switch the staging sites off of the existing production asset 4x4 and onto the staging data asset 4x4
 * The staging sites are for redesign/update efforts
 * Reconfigure the language in the staging sites as needed
-* Annotation text and links may require editing
+* Annotation text and links will require editing with a change in fiscal year
     * Download a csv of the annotations.
-Budget and CUR/CR currently have annotations
+        * Budget and CUR/CR currently have annotations
-    * Alter the links and text in the annotations
+    * Alter the links and text in the annotations.
+        * See Notebook CorrectingAnnotation_Revise_FY_Links.ipynb
+    * Assess the links for bad/incorrect url's
+        * See Notebook MFR_Annotations_LinkChecker.ipynb
     * Upload the revised annotations csv
-* Inspect the links programmatically.
-There is an existing Jupyter Notebook for iterating over links, making requests, and inventorying response status codes to find bad links.
 * The staging site configurations are imported into the production sites on production deploy of the new/update design

 ### Step 11 - Final Data Preparations